Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 - Deep links [^3]

 [^1]:
-Session tracking is the same as supported in previous versions, which was previously enabled/disabled via the [`trackingSessionEvents`](#configuration) configuration.
+Session tracking is the same as supported in previous versions, which was previously enabled/disabled with the [`trackingSessionEvents`](#configuration) configuration.
 [^2]:
 Screen views are only supported in UIKit.
 For Swift UI, you will need to call the corresponding methods manually.
 [^3]: